-We’re going to be typical birders this morning and start out at a sewage treatment pond in a beautiful, lush pocket of desert surrounding the ponds are a great place to look for Crissal Thrasher and Sage Thrasher.
+We’re going to be classic birders this morning and start out at a sewage treatment pond, but actually the lush pocket of desert surrounding the ponds are a great place to look for Crissal Thrasher and Sage Thrasher.
 Lark, ‘Gambel’s’ White-crowned, and Brewer’s Sparrows may be found in nice flocks.
 White-winged Doves will be flying about town and we may find a Gray Flycatcher or Plumbeous Vireo in one of the resort oasis.
 Cooper’s Hawk lurk the brushlines.
-Some alkaline flats will be a nice place to try for Sagebrush Sparrow and LeConte’s Thrasher in the alkaline flats if needed, and we should find Black-throated Sparrow, Greater Roadrunner, White-throated Swift, and Rock Wren along the way.
+Some alkaline flats will be a nice place to try for Sagebrush Sparrow and LeConte’s Thrasher if needed.
+We should find Black-throated Sparrow, Verdin, Black Phoebe, and Rock Wren along the way.
 Phainopepla are commonly seen feasting on Desert Mistletoe.
 Watch for Western Side-blotched Lizards and other reptiles if the weather allows.
 The Roadrunner Club housing community has multiple freshwater ponds that host a large number of overwintering American Wigeon.
 Scanning through the flocks can often turn up Eurasian Wigeon and other interesting ducks.
 Costa’s Hummingbirds are common at flowering cacti.

 Day 8 – Local birding around San Diego.
-Departure from San Diego International Airport (SAN)
+Departure from San Diego Int.
+Airport (SAN).

 Cost is $2,100 per person, based upon double occupancy, from San Diego, CA (Airport code SAN).

 This trip ends in same as arrival city (Airport code SAN).

-Cost includes airport transfers, all ground transportation, accomodations, entrance fees and services of your professional leader(s).
+Cost includes airport transfers, all ground transportation, accommodations, entrance fees and services of your professional leader(s).